11 Key Factors To Consider When Hiring a Contact Center Support Provider

 8. Solid Workforce With Skilled Agents

-BPO agents have the power to connect and establish good relationships with people.
+BPO agents have the power to connect with and establish good relationships with people.
 They’re capable of winning new customers and keeping old ones.
 They go as far as building a community of loyal supporters.

 Unfortunately, agent effectiveness remains an issue.
 Contact center managers should consider the six elements below for operational improvements: